flowhub/guv/README.md

 ## Configuration

 The configuration format for guv is based specified in [YAML](http://yaml.org/).
-Since it is a superset of JSON, you can also use that.
+Since YAML is a superset of JSON, you can also use JSON.

+guv configuration files by convention use the extension *.guv.yaml*, for instance `autoscale.guv.yaml` or `myproject.guv.yaml`.

 One guv instance can handle multiple worker *roles*.
 Each role has an associated queue, worker and scaling configuration - specified as variables.